The Medium Martini, Also Known As The Perfect Martini.

 Now while most bartenders from the 1910s through to prohibition know of the sweet and dry martini (Not all, though, even books like Hoffman house from 1912 and Jack’s Manual from 1916 only have the sweet martini), not all seemed to do medium martinis.
 Hugo Ensslin’s 1917 book Recipes for Mixed Drinks only list the sweet and dry versions.
 It’s not till the mid-1920s that you start to see the medium martini recipe being printed—beginning in 1925, books like L’art du Shaker by Dominique Bristol first published a martini named the medium martini.
 The recipe for the medium martini is precisely the same regardless of the book.
 1/2 dry gin, 1/4 dry vermouth, 1/4 sweet vermouth, and most do not have a garnish for this drink.
 The exception to this is the Waldorf-Astoria’s recipe which has an expressed lemon peel and Spanish olive like the dry martini.

 I chose to go with the Waldorf-Astoria recipe because I like the lemon oil and olive as a garnish.
 I think it makes the drink better.
 If you ignore the garnish, the recipe for this cocktail is the same from 1920 to the 1970s (I don’t own a cocktail recipe book from the 1980s).
 Somewhere after the 1970s, this started to be called a perfect martini.
-I can’t find exactly when or by who, but the name perfect martini is as standard today as a medium martini.
+I can’t find exactly when or by who, but the name perfect martini is standard today for a medium martini.
 For all 3 of my martini recipes, I chose to go with the Savoy naming structure for martinis because it is the most straightforward and concise.